Published:

 Charge smarter.
 Not harder.

 At gridX, we are tired of overcomplicated charging processes and opaque operation costs.
 Charging should be smart.
 Not hard.
-Thus, we created a holistic solution, XENON, that helps CPOs reduce costs, but not charge speed.
+Thus, we created a holistic solution, XENON, that helps charge point operators (CPOs) reduce costs, but not charge speed.
 To ensure a solution that is customized to your business needs, flexibility and scalability is key.
 Suited to (almost) any use case from High Power Charging (HPC) to logistics, retail and hospitality – let’s take a look at some potential use cases supported by XENON:

 High Power Charging